This page is only for guest post proposals. For general contacts, please go to the Contact us page.

 How to submit

 Please submit your pitch using the contact form at the end of this page.
 It will not be publicly visible.
-If your post is accepted, you can expect to hear from us within a week.
+If your post is accepted, you can expect to hear from us within two weeks.

 Guest posts should:

 - address a geek feminist or social justice issue.
 We define geekiness broadly, but we do require a geeky angle

 - have enough material for several paragraphs at a minimum